APL230 Planning Theory

 First time: 2017H

-- Understand the evolution of and rationales behind different theories of planning over the course of the 20th and 21st centuries.
+- Identify the rationales behind different theories of planning in the light of underlying schools of thought and their historical origins.

-- Strengthen their competences as regards the understanding and interpretation of different theories of planning in relation to addressing contemporary urban problems.
+- Identify different theories of planning in light of contemporary urban and regional problems.

 The learning activity is organised through a 8 focused thematic seminars and 1 workshop.
 The timetable for these activities is provided at the start of the course.
 In-class and online discussion groups will be formed for processing the theory and developing the assignments.

 Most of the literature will be available on Canvas.